skip to main content

 However, your home network is yours, so owning devices on your side of the modem makes perfect sense—including the router.
 Purchasing a standalone router or mesh system is ideal if the equipment supplied by your internet provider is outdated and there’s no sign of an upgrade.
 Gamers may want specific features that aren’t included with their provider’s router.

 But here’s the thing: many internet providers now supply you with wireless gateways (modem/router combos).
-You can still connect a standalone router to a gateway and use its Wi-Fi instead, but we only suggest doing so if the router you want has better Wi-Fi than the gateway.
+You can still connect a standalone router to a gateway and use its Wi-Fi instead, but I only suggest doing so if the router you want has better Wi-Fi than the gateway.

 Replacing the gateway entirely may be cheaper, depending on what you buy.
-They’re a hit or miss when it comes to saving money, and we’ll show you exactly why by using Xfinity as an example.
+They’re a hit or miss when it comes to saving money, and I’ll show you exactly why by using Xfinity as an example.

 But first, let’s take a look at the annual rental fees from 14 internet providers.